objcio/articles/2014-09-10-power-of-swift.md

 There is another really big advantage.
 If you write functions and methods that only operate on immutable data, your type signature is a huge source of documentation.
 In Objective-C, this is often not the case.
 For example, suppose that you want to use a `CIFilter` on OS X. After instantiating it, you need to call the `setDefaults` method.
 This is described in the documentation.
 There are many other classes like this, where you instantiate it, and then you have to call one or more methods before you can use them.
 The problem is, without reading the documentation, often it is not clear which methods to call, and you might end up with very strange behavior.

 When working with immutable data, it is immediately clear from the type signature what's happening.
 For example, consider the type signature for `map` on optionals.
-We know that there is an optional `T`, a function that converts `T` into `U`, and the result is an optional `U`.
+We know that there is an optional `T` value, and there is a function that converts `T`s into `U`s.
+The result is an optional `U` value.
 There is no way the original value has changed:

 ```swift
 func map<T, U>(x: T?, f: T -> U) -> U?